aksommerville/fullmoon4/README.md

 - [ ] Bloom plants while on screen?
 - [ ] Ghost of plant when you dig it up.
 - [ ] Snowglobe: Minimum interval between strokes?
 Or at least between sound effects.
+- [ ] Hearts or something above blocks and raccoons when enchanted.
+- [ ] _Enchanting Adventures: The Witch's Quest_ minigame.
 - [ ] fmn_game_load_map(): Try to get the correct hero position, right now it's reading randomly from the sprite list. (doesn't matter whether before or after the transition).
 - [x] See paper notes from GDEX.
 Lots of bugs and improvements.
 - [ ] Tree-shake resources when packing.